 Living Well Psychology & Counselling consider the privacy and confidentiality of its’ clients of the utmost importance and provide this policy for the management of clients’ personal information.
 The psychological services provided are bound by the legal requirements of the Australian Privacy Principles set out in the Privacy Act 1988 (Cth).

 Client files are held in a secure filing cabinet and secure electronic database which is accessible only to authorised employees.
 The information on each file includes personal information such as name, address, contact phone numbers, medical history, and other personal information collected as part of providing the psychological service.

 How clients’ personal information is collected

-A client’s personal information is collected in a number of ways during psychological consultation with their psychologist including when the client provides information directly to Living Well Psychology & Counselling using hardcopy forms, correspondence via email, when the client interacts directly with Living Well Psychology & Counselling employees such as the receptionist, and when other health practitioners provide personal information to us, via referrals, correspondence and medical reports.
+A client’s personal information is collected in a number of ways during psychological consultation with their psychologist including when the client provides information directly to Living Well Psychology & Support using hardcopy forms, correspondence via email, when the client interacts directly with Living Well Psychology & Support employees such as the receptionist, and when other health practitioners provide personal information to us, via referrals, correspondence and medical reports.

 Digital & tele health services

 The laws that protect the privacy of a clients’ personal information also apply to digital and tele health services.
 Living Well Psychology & Support provide these services via the secure platform, Power Diary which meet HIPAA security requirements.
 Power Diary does not store any patient data except to allow for encryption and download of documents used during the consultation to our secure server.
 Neither Living Well Psychology & Support nor Power Diary record any tele health sessions and advise that clients cannot record their consultations with their clinician.